WA Medicinal Cannabis THC Driving Laws Must Change

 If you use MEDICINAL CANNABIS legally prescribed by your doctor, you are trapped by a broken law.

 You can drive safely.
 You are not impaired.
 You pose no risk to anyone on the road.
-Yet if you are stopped and tested, you can be charged with drug driving, and convicted, regardless of whether your cannabis affected your ability to drive at all.
+Yet if you are stopped and tested, you can be charged with THC driving, and convicted, regardless of whether your cannabis affected your ability to drive at all.

 Tell your MP to: